Search is based on keyword.

 • The right, docked panel provides access to all the main functions.
 Namely:

-• There's a dynamic sub-menu under the main menu, that contains functions specific to the selected option.
+• Under the tools there is a contextual menu which contains functions specific to the selected option.
 This is updated according to the type of item that is selected.

 • The panel under the sub-menu updates with corresponding controls.
 You can show the advanced settings using the more button.